YangVincent/YangVincent.github.io/_posts/2019-09-15-photography.md

 a fantastic photographer.
 If you're interested, I'd highly recommend checking out [his work](http://akevinyang.com).

 A few months ago, I was considering trying out new hobbies, so I reached out to my friend Annie.
-We were initially planning on driving to some random mountain to try and take photos with her [camera], but I mentioned this to Kevin who instantly shut it down.
+We were initially planning on driving to some random mountain to try and take photos, but I mentioned this to Kevin who instantly shut it down.

 > If you're going to do something, do it right.